Monishit/assignment-web-allsoft/README.md

 Note : Project should strictly work in the folder structure to make it easy to make sure all the personals who are going to work in near time ahead has all easy.

+to install the packages use command below

+command - "npm i" if failed use "npm i -f" to force fully install packages

+To run this project use command below

+command - "npm run start"